canyon289/canyon289.github.io/dev/content/articles/Life/GettingAJob.md

 of aptitude which is what organizations are testing for.
 This should be most of your effort.

-Be able to explain what your work is and why its valuable.
+Be able to explain what your work is and why it is valuable.
 For example if doing a machine learning project be able to explain the details of your model, and why your model is best suited to produce value with the choices you've made.
-Be explain to explain why other choices would be less valuable.
+Be able to explain why other choices would be less valuable.

-There's the whole adage of "If a tree falls in the forest deos it make a sound?".
+There's the whole adage of "If a tree falls in the forest does it make a sound?".
 Find ways to put your work out in a way that gets noticed.
-If you're in college join clubs with others where your peers can see your outcomes.
+If you are in college join clubs with others where your peers can see your outcomes.
-If in a company already present your work internally, as your colleagues may move companies and be able to vouch for you.
+If you are in a company already present your work internally, as your colleagues may move companies and be able to vouch for you.

 If you do all of this your resume and network is a byproduct